IsometricShahil/TVec/TVEC_DOC.md

 This documentation is divided into two sections.
 The **API** part documents the functions, methods and metamethods provided by TVec, while The **Quirks** part documents various information about `TVec`.
+You are advised to read both of these sections.

 ## API
 ### Module functions